Taiko2k/Tauon/docs/usage.md

 Requires ffmpeg and opusenc/lame in encoder subdirectory.
 (For Linux, programs simply need be installed)

-Will encode based on settings in MENU->Settings...->Transcode Output folders will be placed in same encoder subdirectory
+Will encode based on settings in MENU->Settings...->Transcode Output folders will be placed in same encoder subdirectory (can be changed in config.txt)

 ##### Tag Editing